demisto/content-docs/content-repo/extra-docs/articles/aws-auth-guide.md

 - Your XSOAR Instance/engine with the role attached to it first makes a request to AWS STS and passes it the details found in the EC2 Metadata.
 - The STS service then checks to verify that the role you are requesting is allowed to be assumed by your XSOAR Instance.
-- Next the STS service returns new credentials with the allowed permissions to your XSOAR Instance.
+- Next, the STS service returns new credentials with the allowed permissions to your XSOAR Instance.
 - Lastly, using the new credentials, your AWS integration will make a request to the AWS Service and return the response.

 When this flow is done, the client making the request has the permissions associated with the acquired role.